-Displaying items by tag: Well House
+Displaying items tagged: Well House

 GRAND RAPIDS — Local housing nonprofits are beginning to vet dozens of vacant properties made available through the state’s Land Bank Authority in an effort to fill the city’s need for affordable housing.

 ‘Well-intentioned’ eviction moratoriums will likely cause homelessness bottleneck, nonprofit leaders say